R-Ram95/HousePrices-KaggleCompetition/README.md

 # Results
 I used the best GBR model to predict sales prices of homes on the Kaggle test dataset.
-I exported the predictions to a csv and submitting to the Kaggle competition.
+I exported the predictions to a csv and submitted to the Kaggle competition.
 My Kaggle Score was 0.13164 and I scored 1519 on the leaderboard.

-# Interpretation
-Through my experience with this Kaggle competition I learned the importance of feature engineering and  to consider the types of features in the data.
-I also learned about technigues such as Imputing which allowed me to fill in missing data rather than removing data which I understand is immensly important in real world scenarios.
-I also learned how easy it is for ensemble models to overfit the data.